Not all magic and fairy dust for live TV production of Peter Pan

-NEW YORK (Reuters) - More than 9 million people tuned in to watch a high-flying Allison Williams as Peter Pan and a tap-dancing Christopher Walken as Captain Hook in a live television production of the classic musical that drew mixed reactions from fans and critics.
+NEW YORK, Dec 5 (Reuters) - Millions of fans tuned in to watch a high-flying Allison Williams as Peter Pan and a tap-dancing Christopher Walken as Captain Hook in a live television production of the classic musical that drew mixed reactions from fans and critics.

-But not everyone was enthralled by the latest version of the beloved children’s story about the boy who refuses to grow up and the one-handed pirate.
+But not all viewers were enthralled by the latest version of the classic children’s story about the boy who refuses to grow up and the one-handed pirate.

 Viewers who found the production lackluster, wooden or odd turned to social media to vent their disappointment.